robbeverhelst/github-runners-pulumi-k8s/README.md

   github-actions-runners:tokenSecretName: "project-github-token"  # Should be unique per stack
 ```

+> Note: Kubernetes authentication is handled using your local kubeconfig file.
+> Make sure your KUBECONFIG environment variable is properly set to point to your kubeconfig file
+> before running Pulumi commands.

 ## Resource Naming

 All resources created by this project are prefixed with the stack name to ensure uniqueness when deploying multiple stacks to the same Kubernetes cluster.
 For example: